Best Pet Safety Tips for Summer

 Smart home security is also greatly beneficial for animals with separation or storm anxiety.
 If you’re away from home while an inevitable afternoon thunderstorm rolls in, a smart home security system allows you to use voice control to communicate with your pet.
 If your fury friend finds storms scary, or is restless when you’re away, voice control will enable you to soothe your pet with the sound of your voice even from afar.

 No one wants to miss out on some summer fun, including your furry friends!
-With these tips from our security technicians at Coggin Security, no one has to worry about missing out.
+With these pet safety tips from our security technicians at Coggin Security, no one has to worry about missing out.
 To learn more about other residential security solutions to keep you and your family safe this summer, contact us today.